metinbulus/pwrss/README.md

 <br>

-Here is an example that compares the two approach:
+Here is an example that compares the two approaches:

 ``` r
 # z-test approach